Manerial/StoryIdeaGenerator/README.md

  - a list of traits
  - a physical description

-A phisical description contains :
+A physical description contains :
  - a hairStyle
  - a hairColor
  - a eyesColor